barrysweeney/1-click-startup/README.md

     pip3 install -r requirements.txt

 That's all the work done to set up our python backend.
-If you try to run the code now you'll still get errors because we are yet to setup our database etc.
+If you try to run the code now you'll still get errors because we are yet to set up our database etc.

 #### Run development containers